The only thing worth doing in Chapel Hill

 2 of 11 people found this review helpful.

 Pros: This course is nestled in the heart of Chapel Hill and is at the old Chapel Hill country club.
 A lot of the course is on old golf course fairways and is very well maintained.
 This is something you can't find too many other places and makes the course definitely worth a play.
 The best holes are hole 3 over the water, hole 14 across the valley, and hole 5 down the hill.
 There are concrete tee pads, benches, and trashcans throughout the course.

 Cons: A .5 point deduction in my rating is because of the signage.
-There are (IMO bad) little signs on the holes and some holes don't even have them!
+There are bad little signs on the holes and some holes don't even have them!
 The baskets don't have the correct numbers on them.
 Sometimes there are 2 tees or 2 baskets on the same hole and no direction on which one to use.
 There are some places where it is extremely confusing where to go and all it would take is $10 worth of arrows to be put up.
 The first time I played I spent a few hours wondering around.
-The other 1 point deduction comes from the lack of par 4s (only one)/5s(none) and the lack of (IMO) interesting holes.
+You WILL get lost if you don't have someone helping you.
+The hardest to find are 16/17 (Go half way back up the hill and into the woods(look for little paths) to the right of the basket of 15, don't go down the hill!).
+The other 1 point deduction comes from the lack of par 4s (only one I think)/5s(none) and the lack of interesting holes.
 Most holes are straight shots through the open or straight shots through the woods.